LinkedIn Recommendation Widget for Websites - Poper

 Quick reference

-A LinkedIn recommendation widget is an embeddable script that displays your LinkedIn recommendations and endorsements on a personal brand site, consulting page, freelance portfolio, or agency about page.
-Because LinkedIn closed the consumer recommendation API in 2015, every honest widget in this category uses manual paste import from your LinkedIn profile rather than live API sync.
+A LinkedIn recommendation widget is an embeddable script that displays your LinkedIn recommendations on a personal brand site, consulting page, freelance portfolio, or agency about page.
+Because LinkedIn closed the consumer recommendation API in 2015, every honest widget in this category uses manual import from your LinkedIn profile rather than live API sync.

 Key facts